JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 ##### The relevance of this graph coloring problem

-Coloring the vertices of this graph with two colors can model real world problems such as social network interactions and marketing influencers.
+Coloring the vertices of this [weighted graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph) with two colors can model real world problems such as social network interactions and marketing influencers.
 It is another way of expressing the [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut), in which the score is calculated by adding up the weights on the edges that are cut by a line drawn between vertices of different colors:

 <img src="images/graph-coloring-maxcut.png" alt="graph-coloring" width="600"/>